liguori/EasyDataFile/README.md

 # EasyDataFile
-Easy to use .NET library to import/export data from fixed length, delimited records or Excel files
+Easy to use .NET library to import/export data from fixed length, delimited records or Excel files in typed objects

 Export data
 --------